 Here are a few interesting facts about green natural stones.

 This stone is the result of a geological process that constantly takes place below the oceanic crust and begins when magma mixes with molten iron and starts to rise toward the crust.
 At this point, the mineralization of magnesium and iron turns bright green.
 The snake-like veins and texture of serpentinite are formed right before the stone reaches the surface.
 The Romans discovered serpentinite quarries in Greece and around the Piedmont region.
 They quickly realized this exotic stone was not as abundant as marble or limestone, which explains why it was mostly used for sculptures, altars, and decorative columns.

 Homeowners looking for subtle, almost pastel greens should shop around for green soapstone.
 For the most part, green soapstone comes in light emerald, blueish, and faint turquoise coloration.
-This is a delicate stone that requires careful maintenance and frequent applications of a granite sealer such as Granite Gold Sealer®, but its unique look is certainly worth it.
+This is a delicate stone that requires careful maintenance, but its unique look is certainly worth it.
+Though frequent applications of a granite sealer such as Granite Gold Sealer® is recommended with other types of natural stone, with soapstone you should instead apply heavy coats of food-grade mineral oil every six months.

 Fine green streaks or swirls on mostly white marble are attractive, but the same cannot be said about larger green veins.
 Green marble is not very attractive, but there is a beautiful exception: Swedish green marble extracted from quarries in southern Sweden.
 The veining of Swedish green marble is exquisite and can be found in a few palaces and opera houses across Europe.
 Swedish diplomatic missions have donated installations of this pretty marble as a gesture of international goodwill.
 It is interesting to note that “green marble” from the Connemara region of Ireland is actually serpentinite.